TheOdinProject/curriculum/web_development_101/prepare_to_remote_pair.md

 ### Finding a Partner

 Of course all this preparation is pointless without someone to pair with.
-Perhaps you already have someone in mind, but if you are having trouble finding someone, The Odin Project has a Gitter Room just for that.
-If you haven't [joined the Odin community](http://www.theodinproject.com/courses/web-development-101/lessons/join-the-odin-community), now is a good time to do that, and then join the [LookingForPairs](https://gitter.im/TheOdinProject/LookingForPairs) room.
-There should be other people there at about the same place you are in the curriculum looking to find someone to pair with as well. **NEW:** You can also post on the [Odin Project Pairing Board](https://gitter.im/TheOdinProject/topics/topic/586caf7b058ca96737c6fefa/pairing-board) and look at other people's posts as well.
+Perhaps you already have someone in mind, but if you are having trouble finding someone, The Odin Project has a Forum Category just for that.
+If you haven't [joined the Odin community](http://www.theodinproject.com/courses/web-development-101/lessons/join-the-odin-community), now is a good time to do that, and then post in the [Pair Category](https://forum.theodinproject.com/c/pairs).
+There should be other people there at about the same place you are in the curriculum looking to find someone to pair with as well.

 ### Things to keep in mind
 * Your pair is a living breathing human being.
 Don't forget the manners your mama taught you.